.comment-link {margin-left:.6em;}

 When I heard the news report that the U.S. Supreme Court decided that the Congressional maps in Louisiana were unconstitutional due to racial bias, my first inclination was to be angry that it meant disenfranchisement for "black" voters.
 After a bit of pondering, though, I realized that I, believing there is no such thing as race, had no reason to be angry.
 Legislative maps that gerrymander to carve out "black" districts are based on the supposition that there is such a thing as a "black" voter.

 No one is black.
 Some people with third degree burns that char the skin might have the appearance of blackness until healing takes place, but even that doesn’t make them "black."
 It isn’t who they are.
 No one is their skin color.
-People whose ancestry is from the continent of Africa, parts of Asia, and indigenous Australia have a wide variety of skin colors that range from dark brown to not brown at all.
+People whose ancestry is from the continent of Africa, parts of Asia and indigenous Australia have a wide variety of skin colors that range from dark brown to not brown at all.
 In the United States of America they are all called "black" for reasons of convenience, stupidity and social custom.
-We define people here, by skin color, by ethnic background, by education, by intelligence, by income and wealth, and by social position.
+We define people here by skin color, by ethnic background, by education, by intelligence, by income and wealth, and by social position.
 And by any characteristic we can come up with.

 The easiest and laziest classification is by race.
 That doesn’t mean race exists, just that it is what we use.
 It is so embedded that hardly anyone questions whether such a thing as race is a meaningful and useful narrative.
 Except, of course, scientists.
 Geneticists concluded long ago that the sorting out of humans into races is arbitrary, not based on evidence, and is therefore inherently, duh, racist.
 To believe that race exists is to be a racist.

 Barack Obama in PhotoshopA perfect case in point is former president Barack Obama.
 When he was running for president in 2008 he avoided the question for a long time, then bluntly declared himself to be ""black."
 It was a political decision.
 He thought, correctly, that declaring himself black would attract enough voters who also thought of themselves as black to vote for him.
 His mother was "white."
-He could just as easily declared himself "white," since in America you have to be something or other.
+He could just as easily have declared himself "white," since in America you have to be something or other.
 He of course doesn’t look either black or white, so like all who identify with skin color, choosing one or the other is choosing something that doesn’t exist.

-"people of color."
-First, because it defines people as "of" something, and then because the thing they are "of" is color.
+We also call other "people of color" brown and yellow.
+It all is so silly.
+I always bristled at the term “people of color.”
+First, because it defines people as “of” something, and then because the thing they are "of" is color.
 They are "of" their skin color.
 No matter that they exist in complete biological organisms.
 Skin color is all that matters as who they are.

 Where this matters most is that by identifying other people by "race" means you also have to identify yourself by race.
 Identity, whether true or false, inevitably leads to the natural human tendency to find a way of feeling superior to those who identify differently.
 If through accident of history one identity becomes the one that dominates, other identities necessarily becomes the dominated.
 "Whites" dominate "blacks," "browns," and "yellows."
 And n’er the twain shall meet.

 So don’t be fooled by the hand-wringing among knee-jerk "leftists," "progressives," "liberals" and "Democrats."
 These are identities, not mutually exclusive, but conformist to the false ideology of "race."
 The sooner we give up on this bogus ideology, the sooner we can start healing our species of the division and hatred that plagues the entire planet.
+Gerrymandering by any political party is intended to keep incumbents in power, no matter the "race."
+Those who are divided among gerrymandered districts find themselves disenfranchised, and their skin can be "black," "white," "brown," "yellow" and any other color.
+One solution to this criminality is to amend the U.S. Constitution, making the gerrymandering of elections illegal.

 _________________________________

-0 Comments:
+1 Comments:

 Post a Comment